StepanKovalyshyn/Johnson-s-Relative-Weights/README.md

 ## Johnson-s-Relative-Weights

-This package allows to proceed Johnson's Reletive Weights algorithm with JavaScript language.
+This package allows to proceed Johnson's Relative Weights algorithm with JavaScript language.

 It accepts two parameters: correlation matrix and dependent variable.